-Anaemia is also an indication of Crohns which can picked up via a blood test.
+Anaemia is also an indication of Crohn’s which can be picked up via a blood test.

 With Ulcerative Colitis the symptoms are very similar:

-These symptoms are not typical of IBS, and point to something which need to be addressed ASAP by your doctor.
+These symptoms are also not typical of IBS, and point to something which needs to be addressed ASAP by your doctor.

 The red flags or warning signs you need to be aware of are:

-Now I get it, gut stuff can be really embarrassing and awkward to talk about, and I know it’s easier to want to just put your head in the sand and hope your symptoms just go away.
+Now I get it, gut stuff can be really embarrassing and awkward to talk about.
+I know it’s easier to want to just put your head in the sand and hope your symptoms just go away.

 But please don’t do this.

-Your body is giving a very clear sign that all is not ok, and it is vitally important that if you experience any of the red flags I’ve covered that you speak to your doctor ASAP.
+Your body is giving a very clear sign that all is not ok.
+It is therefore vitally important that if you experience any of the red flags I’ve covered that you speak to your doctor ASAP.

-Because there is plenty of help out there for you and by knowing whats going on inside your gut rather than guessing, means that you can start to manage your symptoms.
+Because there is plenty of help out there for you and knowing what’s going on inside your gut rather than guessing, means that you can start to manage your symptoms.